babblebey/private-key-converter/README.md

 ![GitHub](https://img.shields.io/github/license/babblebey/private-key-converter)

-This is a tiny project that allows you to convert private key formats on a web page.
+This is a tiny project that allows you to convert private key formats through a web interface.
 Currently, it supports conversion from `PKCS#1` to `PKCS#8`.

 ## Getting Started